MousaviLaleh/stock-analysis/README.md

 - Create a tickerIndex variable to loop over output arrays, and set it to zero. <br/>
   ![tickerIndex.png](/Resources/tickerIndex.png) <br/>

 - Format output Sheet: output sheet, is the sheet that we show the code results in that.
-In this project "All Stocks Analysis" is the output sheet.<br/>
-    to format the output data sheet:  <br/>
+In this project "All Stocks Analysis" is the output sheet.
+To format the output data sheet:  <br/>
                                         Worksheets("All Stocks Analysis").Activate <br/>

 - Initialize arrays that save the result for every ticker: